SolidOS/solid-panes/README.md

 These panes are used in the Data Browser - see mashlib https://github.com/linkeddata/mashlib

-Currently the panes available include;
+Currently the panes available include:

 - A default pane which lists the properties of any object
 - An internals pane which allows the URI and the HTTP fetch history to be checked